umputun/reproxy/README.md

 ## Install

-- for a binary distribution pick the proper file in release section
+- for a binary distribution pick the proper file in the release section
 - docker container available via docker hub (umputun/reproxy) as well as via github container registry (ghcr.io/umputun/reproxy).
 Latest stable version has `:vX.Y.Z` tag (with `:latest` alias) and the current master has `:master` tag.

 ## Providers